When should you consider a secured credit card?

 What is a secured credit card?

-Your credit line is based on your income, your ability to pay and, in most cases, the amount of your security deposit.
+Your credit line is based on your income, your ability to pay, and in most cases, the amount of your security deposit.
 For example, if you put $1,000 into the deposit account, your available credit line would be $1,000 if you have sufficient income and can demonstrate your ability to pay.
-(Note that a secured credit card is not the same as a prepaid card.
-Your initial deposit is simply collateral and doesn’t count toward payments.)

-- A secured credit card works just like a traditional credit card.
+- A secured credit card looks and works just like a traditional credit card.
 That means you can use it for everyday purchases as well as for transactions where cash or debit cards may not be accepted—booking a hotel room in advance, for example.
 The card won’t say “secured,” so you can be confident when you use it that no one will know it is a secured card.

 - A secured credit card can help you establish or rebuild your credit.
 Making your monthly payments on time is just as crucial with a secured credit card as with a traditional card.
 Remember, if you default on your payments, the card issuer may keep your deposit.

 - Most secured cards are reviewed periodically.
 If the review is successful, you may qualify to move to an unsecured credit card and receive a refund of your collateral deposit.
-Eventually, responsible credit behavior can help you qualify for lower interest rates on mortgages, cars and other big-ticket items.
 When handled properly, using a secured credit card to help establish or rebuild your credit can demonstrate to your credit card issuer and to the credit reporting agencies that you are a responsible consumer who used credit wisely.
+Eventually, responsible credit behavior could help you qualify for lower interest rates on mortgages, cars and other big-ticket items.